martinostlund/syllabus/examinations/examination02/README.md

 ## Examination assignment 2
 In this assignment we are going to build a Restful web API.
 The idea is of course that you will use the theory in this course to build your own API.
 We encourage you to have your own ideas about the API to build.
-Maybe you have some kind of application idea you wan´t to start off with an API driven design.
+Maybe you have some kind of application idea you want to start off with an API driven design.
 For those of you we will present a scenario to follow.
 That will also give a hint of the extent of this assignment.

 ## Overall requirements